/*******************************************************************************

 .thenComparing(String.CASE_INSENSITIVE_ORDER);

-- the other comparator to be used when this comparator
+other - the other comparator to be used when this comparator

-- if the argument is null.This library method is a comparator factory.
+compares two objects that are equal.NullPointerException - if the argument is null.This library method is a comparator factory.
 It create a comparator by extracting a comparison key from the target object using the function passed as argument.

-sort key from a type T
+Comparable sort key from a type T, and returns a

-that compares by that sort key.
+Comparator<T> that compares by that sort key.

 This library method is a comparator factory.
 It create a comparator by extracting a comparison key from the target object using the function passed as argument.

-sort key from a type T
+Comparable sort key from a type T, and returns a

-that compares by that sort key.
+Comparator<T> that compares by that sort key.

 The returned comparator is serializable if the specified function is also serializable.

-that compares
+Comparator that compares

-objects by their last name,
+Person objects by their last name,

 Comparator<Person> byLastName = Comparator.comparing(Person::getLastName);